gatsbyjs/gatsby/docs/docs/debugging-replace-renderer-api.md

 ### Fixing the `replaceRenderer` error

-Your `gatsby-config.js` file will remain unchanged, but your `gatsby-ssr.js` file will update to include the [`replaceRenderer` functionality from the Styled Components plugin](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-styled-components/src/gatsby-ssr.js)
+Your `gatsby-config.js` file will remain unchanged.
+However, your `gatsby-ssr.js` file will update to include the [`replaceRenderer` functionality from the Styled Components plugin](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-styled-components/src/gatsby-ssr.js)

 `gatsby-ssr.js`